I love designing products that people love.

 - Visual design – Design all the graphic elements, including colors, fonts, padding, content, & layouts

-- Clickable prototypes - Show the design that best meets the user and business needs in high fidelity, interactive mode
+- Clickable prototype design – Render the solution that best meets the user and business needs in high fidelity, interactive mode

 - Product specifications – Document all design guidance in detailed specs that include colors, patterns, behaviors, interactions, & microinteractions, and clickable prototypes